 Event organisations primarily work in the organization of various events.
 They may sometimes hire full time audio and sound engineers to work under the sound department.

-For example, live event organisations will call upon the skills and abilities of sound engineers to deal with technical audio equipment, balancing audio making sure everything audio related is working fine.
+For example, live event organisations will call upon the skills and abilities required of sound engineers to deal with technical audio equipment, balancing audio making sure everything audio related is working fine.

 It’s also common for event organisations to work with independent sound engineers that they only call when they have an event to organize.